Skip to Content

 • Adjust the consistency.
 Add more liquid at the end if the smoothie is too thick.

-If you enjoy the green smoothie, try more tasty snack recipes!
+If you enjoy this green smoothie, try more tasty snack recipes!

 Beet greens smoothie in a drinking glass.